 This would give the United States the capability of rapidly creating a major force to provide for future defense needs.
 Congress accurately reflecting American public opinion firmly rejected these proposals.
 Americans thought they had won the "War to End All wars".
 With Imperial Germany defeated, few Americans saw the need for a large army or major military expenditures.
 Congress was only willing to fund an Army needed to defend the continental United States and its overseas territories and possessions.
 Given the American naval shield, this did not require a large force.
 The other firce Congress was willing to fund was one that could ensure that the United States kept up to date with the military arts and to train a small voluntary reserve component.
 The U.S. Army in the inter-war period was thus not a real army with a credible force.
 It was a small professionl core on which a real army could be built.
 It was what was called a “mobilization army”.
 The U.S. Army thus devoted much of its efforts on the planning needed for how to expand in case of emergency.

+While Congress was unwilling to vote substantial appopriations for the U.S. Army, naval appropriations were viewed differently.
 There was a willingness to approve some naval spending, because the Navy was seem as America's shield.
-Most Americans thought that was all that was necessary.
+Most Americans thought that was all that was necessary for an effective national defense.
 This became the conerstone of American defense thinking theoughout the 1920s and 30s.
+While naval appropriations were approved, they were not sufficent to mintain a sunstantial lead over the Imperil Japanese Naby thast had existed at the time of Workd war I.

 The defeat of Germany in World War I removed the one country that seemed ti constitur=te a threat to America and the other democracies.
 There was concern about Communist Rusia.
 But that was aremote danger and the Russia Civil War (1918-20) was so damaging that the danger seemed to have been reduced.
 Mussolini's Fascist ceased power in Italy, but he did not challenge the established European system.
 The world seem a relatively safe place in the 1920s, especially with Germny disarmed and a democratic government in place.
 Thus there seemed to be no compelling reason to expand or even moderize the Army.